msalinoh/argos-smd-at-kineis-firmware/Kineis/README.md

-This is package is releasing Kinéis SW library with a demo app on Kinéis reference HW design (STM32WL55xx microcontroller based).
+This is package is releasing Kinéis SW library with a demo app on a STM32WL55xx-based HW reference design.

+By default this package is built for KRD_MP HW.
+Refer to "How to build" section later for details.

-Two applications tasks are available in KNS_APP files:
+Two applications tasks are available in KNS_APP files (kns_app.h):
-* A standalone app (\ref KNS_APP_stdalone) is sending one message
+* A standalone app (\ref KNS_APP_stdalone) is sending one message each 60s.
-* a GUI app (\ref KNS_APP_gui) is dedicated to communicate with the Kinéis Device Interface (KDI) through AT commands (\ref mgr_at_cmd_page) over an UART link.
+* a GUI app (\ref KNS_APP_gui) is dedicated to communicate with the Kinéis Device Interface (KDI) through AT commands (\ref mgr_at_cmd_page) over an UART link (9600 bauds, 8, N, 1).

+Those application needs some configurations from user such as credentials (ID, ADDR, Secret key) and radio configuration (UL frequency and modulation).
+Refer to "getting started" section below for details.

-You can choose the application through the compilation flag in main.c (USE_STDALONE_APP, USE_GUI_APP).
-In main.c, the expected app is then registered in OS through a register API.
+You can choose the application through the compilation flag in main.c (comment / uncomment USE_STDALONE_APP / USE_GUI_APP).
+In main.c, the expected app is then registered in OS through a "register" API.
 Queues are also created and declared in main function.

-Note the KNS_MAC_task task is also registered.
-This is the main task of the Kinéis SW library.
+\note The Kinéis stack task (\ref KNS_MAC_task) is also registered (cf kns_mac.h).

 The OS embedded in this package is the Kineis baremetal OS, which is a very minimalist OS.
-Behind the queue create APIs and task register APIs, all is actually statically declared in the kns_q_conf.c, kns_q_conf.h, kns_os_conf.h files (cf Kineis/Extdep/Conf/ folder).
+Behind the "queue create" APIs and "task register" APIs, all is actually statically declared in the kns_q_conf.c, kns_q_conf.h, kns_os_conf.h files (cf \ref Kineis/Extdep/Conf folder).

-The format of an AT command is like "<pattern>=?\r\n" (e.g. "AT+PING=?\r\n") to get information or "<pattern>=<params>\r\n" (e.g. "AT+TX=<user_data>\r\n") to set information. <br>
+In case of GUI APP, the format of an AT command is like "<pattern>=?\r\n" (e.g. "AT+PING=?\r\n") to get information or "<pattern>=<params>\r\n" (e.g. "AT+TX=<user_data>\r\n") to set information. <br>
 The list of supported AT commands is available through \ref cas_atcmd_list_array.

-By the end, those applications shows how to use the Kinéis library (libkineis.a) which currently exposes the `Service` layer of the Kinéis software stack, especially the `TX service` (kns_tx.h) and the `configuration service` (kns_cfg.h).
+By the end, those applications shows how to use the Kinéis stack library which currently exposes the `MAC` layer for:

+* TX, RX, TRX actions and notifications (kns_mac_evt.h)
+* configuration service (kns_cfg.h).

 # Doc